 Here’s where I order my bulk organic neem leaf:

-At this time, unfortunately, we only have bulk cold-pressed organic flax oil in our Canada LTYH Shoppe (Free Shipping Canada-wide).
-However, if you can’t find any locally, you can order from the Canadian Shoppe and pay the shipping and import duties.
+If you can’t find any cold-pressed flax oil at your local feedstore, try Amazon.
 Just make sure any flax oil or linseed oil you buy is cold-pressed and ideally Certified Organic – otherwise it will be denatured, rancid and actually cause health issues.
 Store in the fridge or a cool place after opening.
+Alternatively, you could use hemp or camelina oil.

 For my herd, I feed the bulk of their flax oil during fall, winter and early spring.
 With 8-11 horses in residence, I can use up a gallon very quickly without having to refrigerate in the cooler seasons.
 And then the rest of my unopened flax sits in my cool garage until I open the next bottle.
 In the summer, I switch to hemp seed oil, which does not require refrigeration.
 Coconut oil can also work well in summer months, but my herd greatly prefers hemp oil over coconut.

-We also only have bulk cold-pressed hemp oil in our Canada LTYH Shoppe (Free Shipping Canada-wide) at this time.
-But again, if you can’t find any locally, you can order from the Canadian Shoppe and pay the shipping and import duties.
 Bizarrely, in the USA you can buy hemp oil for human use, but it is banned for pet use!
-So if we ship to the USA, we ship in an unmarked bottle.
 Again, if it’s not cold-pressed, don’t waste your money!

 References: